All the marijuana growers on our magazine team, and most cannabis growers I know worldwide, grow marijuana for two main

 - You look forward to the cannabis high more than you look forward to most anything else in your life.

 Constant, compulsive use of marijuana would not be a problem if marijuana was as harmless as we used to say it was when we were countering drug war lies about marijuana.

 As part of the marijuana legalization movement, we publicly said marijuana is “just a plant,” it can’t hurt anybody, it’s natural medicine, use as much as you want, it’s all good, no worries.

 But I recall that when I first used cannabis I’d get super-high smoking a joint of 3% THC leaves…and now barely feel anything when I inhale a gram of 50% THC cannabis concentrate.

-My memory is so bad, I have a flag system that tells me whether I showered or not, after I discovered I was taking 2-3 showers per day because I’d forgotten the previous shower I had just taken.
+My memory is so bad, I have a flag system that tells me whether I showered or not, after I realized I was taking 2-3 showers per day because I’d forgotten the previous shower I had just taken.

 Some types of cannabis (Indica and Kush strains) make the first 30-60 minutes of my triathlete training very hard, as my body attempts to shake off marijuana sedation, muscle relaxation, and blood pressure issues.

 I have to get high before I do almost anything—watch movies, pray, create music, exercise, eating, yoga, sex, etc.—because if I don’t get high, the activity is utterly boring.